My "Huh?" column on the Pledge of

 two.

-If you choose to ignore this and post another article so
+If you choose to ignore this and post another article so forcefully

-represent the other side of the argument, then please put that little
+side of the argument, then please put that little fish emblem on your

-fish emblem on your web site so that we know to stay the hell
+web site so that we know to stay the hell away.

 -Travis Glaab

-From N30
+From N30:

-Allegiance 'Unconstitutional.'"
-You also said that "American
+'Unconstitutional.'"
+You also said that "American schoolchildren can no

-schoolchildren can no longer recite the pledge in the nine Western
+longer recite the pledge in the nine Western states covered by the 9th

-states covered by the 9th Circuit Court."
-Both of those statements
+Circuit Court."
+Both of those statements are false.
+The pledge of

-children are still alowed to say it.
+alleigence is not "unconstitutional," and children are still alowed to

-asking them to declare faith in god.
+to declare faith in god.
 This in itself may or may not be

 unconstitutional, but do you really think a 6 year old is going to

-stand up to the teacher and say, "No, Mrs. Robinson, I will not say
+stand up to the teacher and say, "No, Mrs. Robinson, I will not say the

-the pledge and by doing so declare their faith in god.
+by doing so declare their faith in god.

-Something to think about: would you feel the same way if the
+Something to think about: would you feel the same way if the pledge

-pledge said "one nation under Allah" or "one nation under Zeus"?
+said "one nation under Allah" or "one nation under Zeus"?

 Having been through the American school system, I would understand